DexterNutt/DexterNutt/README.md

 **Backend Developer**

-A dedicated backend developer with a strong foundation in building scalable, efficient server-side applications and APIs.
-My background in project management enhances my technical work with strategic thinking, but my true passion lies in clean architecture and seamless data flow.
+Backend developer with production experience building scalable server-side applications, real-time systems, and cloud infrastructure.
+I specialize in designing APIs, implementing payment integrations, and managing full AWS deployments.

+Currently working at WolfWare Labs, where I've architected real-time chat systems, integrated Stripe payments that generate production revenue, and serve as the primary AWS administrator across all company projects.
+My work spans the full development lifecycle from database design and containerization to CI/CD pipelines and infrastructure as code with Terraform.

-With a BA in Bidirectional Interpreting and an MA in International Relations, I bring a unique, analytical approach to problem-solving.
-Outside of tech, I volunteer as a scout leader and support reforestation efforts across Macedonia—combining my drive for growth with a commitment to sustainability.
+Outside of tech, I volunteer as a scout leader and support reforestation efforts across Macedonia, balancing my passion for building robust systems with a commitment to community and sustainability.

-Excited by the prospect of tackling challenging projects and collaborating with experienced developers to build impactful solutions.
+Always interested in challenging projects and opportunities to collaborate with talented developers.

 ---